bartonlp/site-class/README.md

 <hr>
 You can also use the siteautoload.class.php and .sitemap.php to further automate working with the framework.
 There is a 'dot-sitemap.php.example' file that is well commented.
 Copy the file to your project directory as '.sitemap.php' and edit it to match your needs.
+There is already a .sitemap.php file in the 'tests' directory to see it you need to do ``` ls -a```.

 ``` php
 <?php